jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 TODO: Word on covering the whoel year.
 Drone review.

 These posts started close to 10 years ago now with these simple goal setting lists.
-I'm not sure this is entire applicable nowadays.
-Especially with me mentality shift of **"Journey > Destination"**.
+I'm not sure this is entirely applicable nowadays.
+Especially with my mental shift of **"Journey > Destination"**.
 But, like, fr fr.
 Six.
 Seven. (let's mimic the slang of gen Alpha a bit :D).
 Seriously though, let's look at the list:

 ### ⬜ Goals for 2025: